patchew-project/qemu/docs/interop/vhost-user.rst

 ancillary data, it may be used to inform the front-end that the log has been modified.

-Once the source has finished migration, rings will be stopped by the source.
-No further update must be done before rings are restarted.
+Once the source has finished migration, the device will be suspended and its rings will be stopped by the source.
+No further update must be done before the device and its rings are resumed.

 In postcopy migration the back-end is started before all the memory has been received from the source host, and care must be taken to avoid